thenuka32/Elite101-PreWork/README.md

 # Introduction

-This is a repository created by *Firstname*
+This is a repository created by Thenuka

 ## Usage